Top 10 Athletes From New York State

 He and Koufax were both named to the MLB All-Century Team, and Koufax agreed that Spahn belonged: "After all, he pitched for most of the Century!"
 Not quite, but he did debut with the Braves in 1942, when Casey Stengel was their manager; and his last season, 1965, included a stopover with the Mets, Casey's last year as a manager.
 In between were Casey's 10 Pennants, including the 1957 and '58 World Series against Spahn's Braves.
 Spahn said, "I'm the only guy who played for Casey both before and after he was a genius!"

 Moreover, he did something no one thought possible.
 Philly fans' favorite athletes are the tough guys, the ones who get knocked down, get back up, and knock other guys down, hard enough to make them stay down.
 Guys that Theodore Roosevelt, the only New York City native fairly elected President of the United States, described as "the man who is actually in the arena, whose face is marred by dust and sweat and blood... who spends himself in a worthy cause."
 Dr. J. showed them that a man could do that and still look cool.
 He showed them that it was okay to love a pretty boy.

 The University of Massachusetts and the team now known as the Brooklyn Nets have retired Number 32 for him; the Sixers, who had already retired 32 for Cunningham, gave him Number 6, and retired that for him.
-He was named to the Basketball Hall of Fame, the ABA All-Time Team (he was easily the greatest player in that league's 9-year history), and the NBA's 50th Anniversary 50 Greatest Players.
+He was named to the Basketball Hall of Fame, and was 1 of only 5 players named to the ABA All-Time Team (he was easily the greatest player in that league's 9-year history) and the NBA's 50th Anniversary 50 Greatest Players.

 5. Sandy Koufax of Brooklyn, New York City.
 Like Yaz, he went to college in the Midwest, in his case the University of Cincinnati, on a basketball scholarship.
 He liked sports, but wanted to be an architect.
 To actually be one, not to pretend to be one like the Seinfeld character George Costanza.